Tranquil-M/discord-bot/README.md

 |![meme](https://github.com/Tranquil-M/CatBot-source/blob/main/Sample/Memes.png?raw=true)|

 * **Cats** \
     &nbsp;&nbsp;&nbsp; Do you like-- no, _love_ looking at cat pictures?
-I mean, that's what the internet is based on!
+I mean, that's what the internet is built on!
 The cats command grabs up to 10 random cats from the [CAAS (Cats as a Service)](https://cataas.com/) API.

 | Join | Limit |
 |------|-------|